shawnotaylor/coding-challenge-convert-digital/README.md

 - Project structure
 - Code quality

+# Deliverables

+- Implement a page that renders the returned product data
+  - Add to cart buttons are not expected to be functional.
+  - Title, price, description, image(s)
+- There is no need to code a header and footer.
+Just display product information.

 ##### Notes:

+- You will be provided API credentials to a Shopify store fro this project
 - This project already has TailwindCSS & all queries required already completed for you.
 - Submission will require you to upload this on a personal public repository that you will share with your contact at Convert Digital via email.
-- Add to cart buttons are not expected to be functional.
-- Variants do not need to be considered.
-- Minimum effort required is to render a simple product page with product information (including images) and Add to Cart button (non-functional).
-- There is no need to code a header and footer.
-Just display product information.